Cameron762/Project-1-11/README.md

 Project description:

-This project will intake data on Houston, San Antonio, Austin and Dallas in order to study the correlation between increased population and cost of living.
-We will then look at how these affect the crime rate in each city as well.
+The goal of this project is to gather data on the crime rate, income, cost of living via mortgage/ rent, and population density of major cities in Texas and analyze how these categories may affect each other.

 Research questions to ask:
  How has the population changed over the past 3 years?